Skip to main content

 Field Culture

-Celery is a long-season crop that grows best under cool conditions (60-75°F) with an ample and uniform supply of water.
+Celery and celeriac are long-season crops that grow best under cool conditions (60-75°F) with an ample and uniform supply of water.
 It may be necessary to irrigate when transplanting and once or twice each week thereafter.
 Drip irrigation is recommended to mitigate the spread of pathogens.
+Avoid working fields when plants are wet.

 Harvest and Storage

 To harvest, cut the whole celery plant at the soil level.
-Older outer petioles may need to be removed to provide a fresh tender crop.
+Older, stringy, or cracked outer petioles may need to be removed to provide a fresh tender crop.
+Celery is commonly topped at 14" for retail and wholesale markets but healthy tops may be appealing to some direct market customers.
+If marketing without plastic sleeves, rubber-banding petioles at three-quarters height can improve appearance.
 Freshly harvested celery may have a bitter flavor, which can be improved by storing at 32-34°F for a few days.
-Chilling injury can result if the storage temperature falls below 32°F. Celery left in the field beyond peak will continue to mature and deteriorate in quality, becoming pithy and developing an off-flavor.
-In storage, celery can impart its flavor to other crops.
+Chilling injury can result if the storage temperature falls below 32°F. If storing for longer than 1-2 weeks, keep plants upright so they maintain straight petioles.
+Celery typically holds in the field only 1-2 weeks depending on variety and environmental conditions.
+Plants left in the field beyond their peak will continue to mature and deteriorate in quality, becoming pithy, cracked, and developing an off-flavor.
+In storage, celery imparts its flavor to other crops.

-Celeriac holds well in the field.
-It is harvested and trimmed of roots and stalks when tubers reach 4" in diameter.
-Celeriac may be stored for 3-6 months if kept at 32-34°F and 95% relative humidity.
+Celeriac holds fairly well in the field, although timely harvest may prevent development of internal hollowing and rot in wet conditions.
+Frost will improve flavor of celeriac.
+It is harvested and trimmed of roots and stalks when tubers reach 3-4" in diameter.
+Celeriac may be stored for 3-6 months if kept at 32-34°F and 95% relative humidity, but internal quality over long storage periods is affected by both variety and exposure to disease before harvest.